Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 We call $\fV$ and $\fE$ the \emph{vertex constraint} and \emph{edge constraint} of $\Pi$, respectively.
 Moreover, we call each multiset contained in $\fV$ a \emph{vertex configuration} of $\Pi$, and each multiset contained in $\fE$ an \emph{edge configuration} of $\Pi$.

-Let $T$ be a $\Delta$-regular tree and $c:H(T)\to \Sigma$ a half-edge labeling of $T$ with labels from $\Sigma$.
-We say that $c$ is a \emph{$\Pi$-coloring}, or, equivalently, a \emph{correct solution} of $\Pi$, if, for each vertex $v$ of $T$, the multiset of labels assigned to the half-edges adjacent to $v$ is contained in $\fV$, and, for each edge $e$ of $T$, the cardinality-$2$ multiset of labels assigned to the half-edges belonging to $e$ is an element of $\fE$. \end{definition}
+Let $T$ be a $\Delta$-regular forest and $c:H(T)\to \Sigma$ a half-edge labeling of $T$ with labels from $\Sigma$.
+We say that $c$ is a \emph{$\Pi$-coloring}, or, a \emph{solution} of $\Pi$, if, for each vertex $v$ of $T$, the multiset of labels assigned to the half-edges adjacent to $v$ is contained in $\fV$, and, for each edge $e$ of $T$, the cardinality-$2$ multiset of labels assigned to the half-edges belonging to $e$ is an element of $\fE$. \end{definition}